 Human pet owners are often softhearted about feeding their dogs from the table, but it is to be noted that this habit can inadvertently do more harm than good.

-The main issue with this is that people are not always mindful and diligent with managing their dog’s caloric balance, and feeding dogs excess table scraps can actually cause obesity.
-If you want to preserve your dog’s health, this is one of the most important dog feeding mistakes to remember.
+The main issue with this is that people are not always mindful and diligent in managing their dog’s caloric balance, and feeding dogs excess table scraps can cause obesity.
+If you want to preserve your dog’s health, this is one of the most serious dog-feeding mistakes to remember.

 One of the Most Common Dog Feeding Mistakes — Bones